AshimZed/AshimZed/README.md

 </span>

 ## About Me
 Welcome to my GitHub!
-I'm a Salesforce Developer, particularly versed in Salesforce Administration and Development.
-I'm passionate about leveraging my technical expertise in Apex, SOQL, and more to empower others, drive growth, and enhance user experiences.
+I'm a Salesforce Developer who's passionate about leveraging my technical expertise in Apex, SOQL, and more to empower others, drive growth, and enhance user experiences.

 ## Technical Proficiencies
 - **Languages & Frameworks:** Apex, Lightning Web Components, SOQL, JavaScript, GraphQL